Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 An idea, anyway.
 One he scribbled on his little notepad for later Violent Probing.
 It was plain physically impossible for any effect to both affect matter and be unshielded by something else.
 Had to be a material or field out there...

-One of these days, he’d buy the research librarians on Origin a bottle of...whatever it was Corti drank.
+One of these days, he’d buy the research librarians on Origin a bottle of... whatever it was Corti drank.
 Fuck knew, he’d made enough weird goddamn requests of them over the years.

 "What do Corti quaff for celebrations?"
 He mused aloud.